demitry/az-900/UdemyAZ900.md

 Platform - set of features - it does not do anything.
 But SaaS is an app.

 ### Serverless [20]

+- "Serverless" Option - pricing model
+- There are servers, you are not picking servers, CPU, memory
+- Paying for service - not renting HW

+Pricing models:

+DTU - relative measurement of performance

+Purchase Model - vCores

+10x2=20 - double performance
+- it has and how much storage you use and you're going to pay.
+- This is a more complicated pricing model

+Serverless

+Compute Tier = Serverless

+One option - one price

+- Paying per CPU second, pricing is 1/100 of a cent per CPU.
+- Dynamic fluctuations
+0 - 0 cost
+So serverless SQL Database can be the cheapest option for databases if you have a very underused database

+Cannot predict

+#### Azure Serverless Services

+- Functions
+- Container Apps
+- Kubernetes
+- SQL Database
+- Cosmos DB

+ex:

+Functions - 1 million executions is free, than pay for additional 10000

+you can save a lot of money

 ###   Quiz 3: ## Section 4 Quiz

+#### Question 1
+Which resource is an example of Infrastructure as a Service (IaaS) in Azure?
+  - an Azure VM !

+Azure web app, Azure logic app and Azure SQL database are all examples of Platform as a Service (Paas).

+#### Question 2
+Which service type is a complete development and deployment environment in the cloud?
+- PaaS !
+PaaS is a complete development and deployment environment in the cloud.
+PaaS is designed to support the complete web application lifecycle: building, testing, deploying, managing, and updating.

+#### Question 3
+Microsoft Office 365 is an example of which service type?
+- SaaS !

+Software as a service (SaaS) allows users to connect to and use cloud-based apps over the Internet.
+Common examples are email, calendaring, and office tools (such as Microsoft Office 365).

 ## Section 5: AZ-900 - Core Architectural Components of Azure
 ### Regions, Region Pairs, Sovereign Regions [21]
 ### Availability Zones and Data Centers [22]